 Located at the intersection of Tennessee, Kentucky, and Virginia, the ALLM aids any student or teacher in the surrounding area who may be interested in participating in National History Day.
 Click on the links below to learn how you can compete in your home state.

 In the 2019-2020 season, the Abraham Lincoln Library and Museum is proud to sponsor the Tennessee district competition for Campbell, Claiborne, Grainger, Hancock, Hawkins, and Union counties.
-If you are a teacher who is interested in participating in the district competition, consider attending our free July 30, 2019, professional development workshop (complete with stipend and lunch), or reach out to [email protected]
+If you are a public, private, or homeschool teacher or student who is interested in participating in the district competition, register here.

 Access this free National History Day Archival Guide to learn about the collections your students can explore at the ALLM: